BijanSeif/OpenSRANE_Documentation/docs/_sources/user/ModelingStepsDiagram.rst.txt

    *  **Objects or Elements data**:

-         By refering or accessing to an element or object, various data can be read from them.
+         By referring or accessing to an element or object, various data can be read from them.
 The data that can be read from an object is described :ref:`This Page <SubGlobPara>`.
 For each object there are various data that can be read.

    *  **PostProcess Subpackage**: